awslabs/aws-api-gateway-developer-portal/README.md

 If you chose `UseRoute53Nameservers=false`, instead point your nameservers at the cloudfront distribution's URL.

+### Add custom content and brand the Developer Portal
+See [Customization section](#customization)

+### Add an approval workflow to register new users
+See [Components section](#cognito-user-pool-confirmation-strategy-lambdacognito-user-pools-confirmation-strategy)

 ## Updating to a new version
 The Developer Portal follows the semantic versioning scheme (major.minor.patch).
 Changes to the minor or patch version are backwards compatible so you should feel safe to get the latest version.

-To update:
+### To update a SAM deployment:
 1. Get the latest version from GitHub (Clone/Pull/Download).
-If you're using SAR, SAR already has the latest so you can skip this step.
 2. When deploying follow the same steps as previous and use the same values for the parameters.
 The only difference is passing in a new value for "-StaticAssetRebuildToken".
 You can use any string for this as long as it is different than previously used.
-For SAM deployments, this would be any non-empty string.
-For SAR deployments, this would be any string other than "defaultRebuildToken"

-### Add custom content and brand the Developer Portal
-See [Customization section](#customization)

-### Add an approval workflow to register new users
-See [Components section](#cognito-user-pool-confirmation-strategy-lambdacognito-user-pools-confirmation-strategy)
+If you followed the instructions above and it is the first time you're updating, you can use any non-empty string (default value is "").

+### To update a SAR deployment
+1. When deploying follow the same steps as previous and use the same values for the parameters.
+The only difference is passing in a new value for "-StaticAssetRebuildToken".
+You can use any string for this as long as it is different than previously used (default value is "defaultRebuildToken").

 ## Components